 - Arguably The Sims, in particularly The Sims 2 and 3 if you're following the stories of the Maxis/EA premade families.
 Can also happen quite literally with Story Progression, which sometimes will randomly generate families to movie into houses.

-- The Reality On The Norm Shared Universe is set in a city which seems to gain more and more citizens with each installment.
+- The Reality-On-The-Norm Shared Universe is set in a city which seems to gain more and more citizens with each installment.

 - Springfield started out this way, until all the side characters were cemented as a part of the Loads and Loads of Characters cast.

 - Also, neighbors of the Simpsons (aside from the Flanders) occasionally appear at random, then disappear, never to be mentioned again.

 - Although this too has settled down a little.
 Flanders lives on one side, Laura Powers lived on the other side (until that house was bought by Sideshow Bob wearing someone else's face, with a brief mention of Powers leaving).
 More distant neighbors are seldom specified, although Mrs Glick seems to live on the same street somewhere and the house across the road was once owned by George Bush Senior and then by Gerald Ford.